naveentatikonda/documentation-website/docs/logstash/index.md

   }
 }
 ```
+{% endcomment %}

 ## Logstash with Elasticsearch OSS

 Logstash versions beyond 7.12.1 contain a license check that causes it to fail to connect to Elasticsearch OSS (7.10.2 and earlier) and Open Distro for Elasticsearch (1.13.2 and earlier).

-To connect Logstash 7.12.1 OSS to Elasticsearch OSS, use the following output configuration:
+To connect Logstash 7.12.1 OSS to Elasticsearch OSS, try the following output configuration:

 ```conf
 output {